Dealing with Skin Breakdown Around a Stoma

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,100 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 janice

-I use the tincture of benzoine.
-Rick is right.
-It burns like crazy when applied to irritated skin!!
+I use the tincture of benzoine & rick is right.
+IT BURNS LIKE CRAZY when applied to irritated skin!!
 I would use a hair dryer on a cool setting when I applied it to dry it faster.
-It's very sticky and helps with your seal.
+It's VERY STICKY and helps with your seal.

-I found that the longer I could keep the bag on, the better it was for the healing of my skin.
+I found that the LONGER i could keep the bag on, the BETTER it was for the healing of my skin.
 That was all the first time around with my ostomies.

-This is my second time around and I am happy to say, with the tincture of benzoine, skin prep wipes, and cohesive seals, I've had no skin irritation and most times my bag lasts 4-5 days.
+This is my second time around and I am happy to say, with the tinxture of benzoine, skin prep wipes, and cohesive seals, I've had no skin irritation and most times my bag lasts 4-5 days.

 softncuddly